cosimoNigro/agnpy/docs/synchrotron.rst

 Synchrotron Radiation
 =====================

-At the moment we compute synchrotron radiation following the approach of [DermerMenon2009]_ and [Finke2008]_.
+The synchrotron radiation is computed following the approach of [DermerMenon2009]_ and [Finke2008]_.

-Expanding the example in :ref:`emission_regions`, it is here illustrated how to produce a synchrotron spectral energy distribution (SED) staring from a `~agnpy.emission_regions.Blob`.
-The Synchrotron Self Absorption (SSA) mechanism is considered.
+Expanding the example in :ref:`emission_regions`, it is here illustrated how to produce a synchrotron spectral energy distribution (SED) staring from a :class:`~agnpy.emission_regions.Blob`.
+The Synchrotron Self Absorption (SSA) mechanism can be considered.

 .. code-block:: python